4 Herbs that Soothe Teething Symptoms

 - Freezing a wash cloth soaked in breast milk for baby to chew on

-- Putting breast milk or ice cubes into those mesh feeders for baby to hold easily
+- Putting breast milk or ice cubes into mesh feeders for baby to hold easily

 - Keeping baby close and comfy in a good carrier

-Teething symptoms are no walk in the park (though with this weather, a walk in the park may be soothing!).
+Teething symptoms are no walk in the park.
 By paying attention to all of the symptoms baby is experiencing instead of just gum pain, some more direct relief may be found.